amundo/tillohash/README.markdown

 As this is the goal I figured Tillohash would be a good name for the project.
 (Plus his name happens to contain "hash", which is kind of pleasing in a geeky sort of way!)

+More description here as a figure out what the heck I'm actually going to do.